MBACP, CertHE, Prof.Dip, Bsc

-I create a safe environment for you to come and work on your problems and issues.
-Whether you are feeling depressed anxious, stuck, frustrated, or have experienced a trauma or loss, I will listen to you and we can work together to find the best way forward for you.
+I run my own private practice online through video call, or telephone if you prefer.
+Whether you are feeling depressed, anxious, stuck, frustrated, or have experienced a trauma or loss, I will listen to you and we can work together to find the best way forward for you.

-I see that every person is individual and unique, and I take this into consideration when it comes to the process of your therapy.
+I see that every person is individual and unique.
+Not only do I celebrate this, but I also take it into consideration when it comes to the process of your therapy.
 Different things work for different people and this means that we will go at your pace and work in a way which suites you the best.
 This way, any changes or new ways of being are more likely to be permanent, as they will match with your own personal values.

 Contact and session booking